 For example:

-• I am journalist.
+- I am a journalist.
 (I am a member of a large group of professionals known as journalists.)

 Indefinite Article – Usage